 But I forgot it was Saturday.
-It's the weekend for Filipinos, too.
-Many of them came that afternoon, as a group or as a family, to enjoy the charming setting of this small cove with two coves, surrounded by rocks, with incredibly clear water, where you can swim without having to walk far (unlike "my" beach in Sandugan).
+It is also the weekend for the Filipinos.
+Many of them came that afternoon, in groups or with their families, to enjoy the charming setting of this small cove with two coves, surrounded by rocks, with incredibly clear water, where you can swim without having to walk far (unlike "my" beach in Sandugan).

-In short, instead of the hoped-for calm, there was of course the inevitable karaoke at the beach bar-restaurant, and lots of people in front of the barbecues or under the awnings for rent all around.
-Atmosphere and crowd much more authentic and pleasant than those of Alona Beach, however!
+In short, instead of the expected calm, there was of course the inevitable karaoke at full blast, at the beach bar-resto, and lots of people in front of the barbecues or under the awnings to rent all around.
+Atmosphere and crowd definitely more authentic and pleasant than those of Alona Beach, this said!

-I found myself again distributing shrugs of eyebrows and "Hello." to the right and to the left.
+I found myself again distributing shrugs of eyebrows and "hello" right and left.
 A group of students offered me to join them and a girl even offered me a glass of Tanduay, the local rum (often drunk mixed with Coke)...

 Maria, her market, her church

-Maria has an imposing church and a small market.
+In Maria there is an imposing church and a small market.
 Flanked by a hexagonal belfry, the church of Our Lady of Divine Providence, built in limestone, dates back to the end of the 19th century.e century, shortly before the end of the Spanish colonial period.

 Painted on the doors of the double door, the Ten Commandments, in English.

 After my little foray into the church, I wandered around the market a bit, bought some fruit, and then headed back to Sandugan Beach before nightfall.

 In Sandugan Beach, at Islanders Paradise where I am staying, I got on well with my immediate neighbors, Marika and Shareef, a young Swiss-Maldivian couple on vacation.
 We spend a lot of time together, we get along very well.